 ProShares UltraPro Short QQQ ETF (NASDAQ:SQQQ) is a leveraged (3x) ETF that inversely tracks the Nasdaq 100 index.
-The ETF gained serious popularity amongst investors during the market crash in March 2020.
+The ETF first gained serious popularity amongst investors during the market crash in March 2020, and is beginning to attract investors again with current inflationary concerns disrupting market confidence.
 It is important to understand the instrumental purpose of certain ETF’s before looking to invest.

 The SQQQ is a highly risky tool for day-traders and speculators, designed to short the US market over short periods of time, in this case the Nasdaq 100.
 The inverse 3x leverage on this ETF means it will reflect a skewed inverse relationship with the Nasdaq index, which is seen to have a negative relationship with time (on average).
 Lets breakdown understanding the ETF and why people are looking at SQQQ for a potential downturn in the market.

 At its most basic level, the SQQQ ETF is designed to give speculators and day traders a way to capitalise when they suspect the US market to correct or fall.
 The 3x leveraged inverse relationship simply means day by day, when the NASDAQ 100 index decreases by 3% – SQQQ will gain 9% and vice versa (note: the returns are not perfectly 3x due to the way inverse ETF’s work).
 Proshares discloses that the main function for SQQQ is to be traded over short periods of time (intraday).

 For example, if we look at the performance of SQQQ over the past 3 years, we can see it has lost 99.1% of its value.
 However, if we look at the 1 month performance between February and March last year, SQQQ gained roughly 78%.
 Hence providing speculators and day traders with great returns whilst the market went into free fall.